 How to Plan your visit?

 - Drive or Fly?
-We drove all the way from Naperville to D.C., took us 11.5 hours after couple of breaks in our Durango R/T. We run at a faster pace so please add some extra time if you stick to the exact speed limits.
+We drove all the way from Naperville to D.C., took us 11.5 hours after couple of breaks in our Durango R/T. We run at a faster clip so please adjust your timings accordingly.

 - For accommodation, I would recommend staying right in the heart of the city to cut down the travel time.
 We stayed here.
 Contrary to the photos, I found this to be very dated place with no hot breakfast, would not recommend to the readers.